-Missing Moberly woman believed to be with convicted murderer, police say
+Missing Moberly woman found safe, police say

-Authorities in Parkville say two men and two women were found dead inside a house in Parkville late Sunday night.
-The bodies were discovered inside a home in the 14000 block of NW 63rd Street.More >
+Authorities say two men and two women were found dead inside a Parkville home late Sunday night.
+The bodies were discovered inside in the 14000 block of Northwest 63rd Street.More >

-Authorities in Parkville say two men and two women were found dead inside a house in Parkville late Sunday night.
-The bodies were discovered inside a home in the 14000 block of NW 63rd Street.More >
+Authorities say two men and two women were found dead inside a Parkville home late Sunday night.
+The bodies were discovered inside in the 14000 block of Northwest 63rd Street.More >

 A Kirtland Air Force Base officer with top security clearance who disappeared 35 years ago has been found in California.More >